The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 What is the best free OSINT tool in 2026?

-For free OSINT investigations, theHarvester and Sherlock are the strongest starting points. theHarvester pulls emails, subdomains, and IPs from public sources like search engines and DNS records.
+For free OSINT work, theHarvester and Sherlock are the strongest starting points. theHarvester pulls emails, subdomains, and IPs from public sources like search engines and DNS records.
 Sherlock checks a username across 400+ platforms in under three minutes.
-Both are open source Python tools that run from the command line.
-For a no-install option, OSINT Framework provides a curated directory of 500+ free resources organized by data type.
+Both are open-source Python tools that run from the command line.
+For a no-install option, the OSINT Framework offers a curated directory of 500+ free resources organized by data type.

 Is it legal to use OSINT tools?

-Yes, OSINT tools collect publicly available information, which is legal in most jurisdictions.
-The legality depends on how you use the data, not the collection itself.
-Accessing password-protected accounts, violating terms of service, or using data for harassment can create legal liability.
-Regulations like GDPR in Europe and CCPA in California also govern how personal data can be processed, even when publicly visible.
-Always consult local laws before conducting investigations.
+Yes.
+OSINT tools collect publicly available information, which is legal in most jurisdictions.
+Legality depends on how you use the data, not on collecting it.
+Accessing password-protected accounts, breaching terms of service, or using data for harassment can create legal liability.
+Regulations like GDPR in Europe, CCPA in California, and LGPD in Brazil also govern how personal data may be handled, even when it is publicly visible.
+Always check local law before conducting investigations.

 What is the difference between OSINT tools and OSINT frameworks?